 How To Become A Grant Writer

-management tools and grant research methods that he learned in the Grant Writing Unicorn Collective.
-The
+tools and grant research methods that he learned in the Grant Writing Unicorn Collective.
+The strategies and systems

-strategies and systems covered within the course enabled Kyle to easily transition from a freelancer into a
+covered within the course enabled Kyle to easily transition from a freelancer into a full-time position.

 To those considering joining the Collective, Kyle highlights the strategic advantage to having great education, earning grant writer certification, and having a stellar community supporting you.